-- Instaclustr manages the firewall permissions for the nodes in your cluster.
+Instaclustr manages the firewall permissions for the nodes in your cluster.
 Each cluster node only allows connections from one or more trusted IP addresses.
-You can add one or more trusted IP addresses to the cluster firewall on the Cluster Settings page for the cluster.
+You can add one or more trusted IP addresses to the cluster firewall by navigating to the Firewall Rules page of your cluster.

 Enter any additional IP addresses you wish to trust to the Redis Allowed Addresses list.
 If your cluster is running on AWS and clients are connecting using VPC peering, then you may also add one or more AWS security groups to the list.
 Click Add my Public IP to firewall to add your public IP address to the cluster firewall and then Save to save your changes.

 Instaclustr provides connection information and examples on the Connection Info page which can be accessed by clicking Connection Info from the side bar.
 The Connection Info page contains a list of your node addresses and a few connection examples for popular clients Redis supports.
 If your cluster was created with Password Authentication and User Authorization, you would be able to access the credentials of the icredis user from this page.
 We recommend that you change the password for the icredis user at your earliest convenience.
 Hiding the password will not affect the actual password in the redis instance.
 You could reset the password for the icredis user from the Users page.
 The password for the icredis user will be hidden from this page,